ABOUT MAD RIVER PATH ADVENTURES

 Your adventure guides

-Anna Mairose (She/They) grew up in Ohio and fell in love with New England on a school wilderness trip.
-After graduating from school, Anna paddled the Colorado river and biked across the Arizona desert on Kroka Expeditions’ Southwest Semester.
-Before becoming a student of Audio/Video Production at Cincinnati Technical College, they worked as a substitute teacher at the Cincinnati Waldorf School.
-Anna’s dream is to be a Filmmaker and Documentarian.They are Wilderness First Aid Certified and love herbal remedies.
-Anna have always loved the wilderness and guiding for Mad River Path is the culmination of all the things they love!
+Anna Mairose grew up in Ohio and fell in love with New England on a school wilderness trip.
+After graduating high school, Anna paddled the Colorado River and biked across the Arizona desert on Kroka Expeditions’ Southwest Semester.
+They worked as a substitute teacher at the Cincinnati Waldorf School before becoming a student of Audio/Video Production at Cincinnati Technical College.
+Anna directed their first film in 2024.
+They are Wilderness First Aid Certified and love herbal remedies, singing, crafting, and helping young people to feel at home while living in nature.
+Anna is at home in the wilderness, and guiding for Mad River Path Adventures for the second year is the culmination of all the things they love!

-food
+nurturing food

 We work together to prepare simple and delicious fire-cooked meals made from scratch with wholesome local and organic ingredients.
 We eat a full breakfast and dinner, complemented by a trail lunch and energy-supporting snacks throughout the day.
 We value our shared meals, as times to nourish our bodies and celebrate the gifts of food and companionship amongst the group.